What is the IELTS test?

 No. IELTS for UKVI is the same test as Academic IELTS or General Training IELTS, both of which are applicable if you are applying for Tier 1 and Tier 2 visas to the UK.
 The only differences are administrative.
 For example, the Test Report Forms will be slightly different, to show that you have taken the test at an IELTS UK visa session.
 But in terms of exam format, procedure, content, level and scoring, there is no difference.

 IELTS Life skills is for people who are applying for a ‘family of a settled person’ UK visa (A1 level), extension of a ‘family of a settled person’ UK visa (A2 level) or for indefinite leave to remain or UK citizenship (B1 level).

 It is a relatively new test, approved by UKVI as a Secure English Language Test (SELT).

 It’s for people who need to show they have speaking and listening skills at Level A1, A2 or B1 of the Common European Framework of Reference for Languages (see chart below)

-How does IELTS compare with other English exams?
+How do IELTS scores compare with TOEFL?

 The following table shows you how IELTS band scores compare with TOEFL scores.